-Let L be a line bundle on the general fiber C. Because the total space \mathcal{C} is regular, there exists an extension \mathcal{L} of L to the family \mathcal{C} .
-One can easily see, however, that this extension is not unique - one can obtain other extensions by twisting by components of the central fiber.
-More concretely, if \mathcal{L} is an extension of L and $Y \subset C_0$ is an irreducible component of the central fiber, then $\mathcal{L}(Y) = \mathcal{L} \otimes \mathcal{O}{\mathcal{C}}(Y)$ is also an extension of L.
+Let L be a line bundle on the general fiber C. Because the total space C is regular, there exists an extension L of L to the family C. One can easily see, however, that this extension is not unique-one can obtain other extensions by twisting the components of the central fiber.
+More concretely, if L is an extension of L and $Y \subset C_0$ is an irreducible component of the central fiber, then $L(Y) = L \otimes \mathcal{O}C(Y)$ is also an extension of L.